WICG/web-preferences-api/README.md

 The **Web Preference API** aims to solve this by providing a way for sites to indicate a user preference for a given pre-defined setting.

+It is intended for this override to apply permanently and be scoped per origin.
+(This explainer refers to "site" but it should be read to mean origin).

 ### Goals

 - Provide a way for sites to override a given user preference in a way that fully integrates with existing browser APIs